 She describes feeling like an “imposter”: because she is both Australian and Chinese she feels like she doesn’t truly belong to either culture.

-Study from home with our HSC experts to level-up your analysis of these six poems.
-Learn more about Matrix+ Online Courses now.
+Learn with our HSC experts to level-up your analysis of these six poems.

 Each of these six poets has been chosen because they fit the description ‘contemporary Asian Australian poets.’